With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 Why Nitrogen or Phosphorus deficiency occurs?

-- Deficiency in nitrogen occurs due to leaching.
+• Nitrogen deficiency occurs due to leaching.
 Loss of nutrients due to heavy rain or excess irrigation.

-- Lack of moisture in the soil makes it difficult for plant roots to absorb water soluble nutrients by roots.
+• Lack of moisture in the soil makes it difficult for plant roots to absorb water-soluble nutrients by roots.

-- Soil temperature, weed infestation, root health, low organic matter in the soil and soil salinity all can cause nitrogen deficiency in your growing soil.
+• Soil temperature, weed infestation, root health, low organic matter in the soil, and soil salinity all can cause nitrogen deficiency in your growing soil.

-- Phosphorus deficiency can be found in soil that has too high pH or too low pH.
+• Phosphorus deficiency can be found in soil that has too high pH or too low pH.

 You should opt for neutral soil pH.